Add pictures or attach files to emails in Outlook

 -

-In your email message, select the down arrow for the attachment again.
+In your email message, select the attachment link, and then select Manage access.

 -